 Types of winds

-Local winds are those that are created as a result of scenery such as mountains, vegetation, water bodies and so on.
-They usually change very often and the weather forecast people talk about this kind on the TV every day.
+Local winds are a result of scenery such as mountains, vegetation, water bodies, and so on.
+They usually change very often, and the weather forecast people talk about this kind on the TV every day.
 They can move from mild to extreme winds in just hours.
 Good examples of local winds are sea breezes and land breezes, and mountain and valley breezes.
 Local winds cover very short distances.

-Global winds are really large air masses that are created mainly as a result of the earth’s rotation, the shape of the earth and the sun’s heating power.
+Global winds are large air masses that are created mainly as a result of the earth’s rotation, the shape of the earth, and the sun’s heating power.

 Above are some standard wind belts with the white arrows showing the direction of winds, red arrow showing vertical rising air, and blue arrow showing cold sinking air.

-This is the very low pressure area along the equator where prevailing winds are calmest.
+It is the very low-pressure area along the equator where prevailing winds are calmest.
 This low-pressure area is caused by the constant heating of the sun.
 This belt extends to about 5° north and south of the equator.

 Tropical Easterlies (Trade Winds):

-This is wind belt that forms at about 30° north and south latitude between the trade winds and the prevailing Westerlies.
+It is a wind belt that forms at about 30° north and south latitude between the trade winds and the Prevailing Westerlies.

 This belt covers from 60° latitudes to the north and south poles.